h0ryz0n/bcm57810s/README.md

 playing with my network board, firmwares and drivers
-this repo is intended as a collection of material found on internet
+this repo is intended as a collection of material found on internet with some comments I added
 I'll keep here all my outputs, drivers compiled, some src files, infos & notes

 hardware is a a 10Gtek® 10Gb PCI-E NIC Dual SFP+ Port board, chipset is a Broadcom BCM57810S